 That $972 becomes part of your application.
 If your actual documented income is low, this asset-based income helps you qualify for a larger loan or better rates.

-Some lenders are more aggressive — they'll use 80% or even 100% of certain assets.
-Some are more conservative and use 60%.
-It depends on the lender and the type of assets.
+Some lenders are more aggressive -- they'll use 80% or even 100% of certain assets.
+Others use 60%.
+It depends on the lender and asset type.

 What counts as qualifying assets: